schoolofcities/design-components/README.md

 - `TitleHalfSplit` A 50/50 split title with an image.
 This splits depending on orientation. e.g. if landscape it splits left-right, if portrait it splits top-bottom.
 Includes a logo.

+- `TitleHalfSplitVideo` A 50/50 split title with an video.
+This splits depending on orientation. e.g. if landscape it splits left-right, if portrait it splits top-bottom.
+Includes a logo.

 - `TitleFullPage`, a full page image with an overlay title text.

 - `AuthorDate` a simple component with author and date information to load below the title.